Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Summary and Conclusions

 In this work, a polynomial chaos approach for Burgers' equation has been applied and the resulting hyperbolic system has been considered in the general framework of CPR methods using SBP operators.
 Besides conservation, focus was especially given to stability, which was proven for the CPR method and all systems arising from the PC approach.
 Due to the usage of split-forms similar to \cite{fisher2013high, carpenter2014entropy, carpenter2013high}, the major challenge was to construct entropy stable numerical fluxes.
 For the first time, this was done rigorously for all systems resulting from the PC approach for Burgers' equation.

-Furthermore, numerical results for three different test cases have been examined.
-The first two, i.e. Burgers' equation with a smooth bump as initial condition and an initial rarefaction, always with an uncertain perturbation, showed well-known advantages of the chosen approach compared to a FV method.
+Furthermore, numerical results for two different test cases have been examined.
+Burgers' equation with an initial rarefaction demonstrated convergence for the truncated system, whereas for the convergence study to the reference solution a diagonal limit should be used.
 More interesting, they also highlighted clear differences in numerical dissipation added by the schemes.
 It became clear in the last test case that this is crucial.
 In fact, the last test case, i.e. Burgers’ equation with an initial shock, has been the most remarkable one.
 Quite fascinating observations have been highlighted.

 All numerical solutions showed more wave fronts than one would expect from classical theory of Riemann problems for strictly hyperbolic systems with genuinely nonlinear or linearly degenerate fields.
-Furthermore, numerical solutions featured quite different behaviours, especially in their wave profiles around $x_0=0.5$, highly depending on the numerical dissipation.
+Furthermore, the numerical solutions featured quite different behaviours, especially in their wave profiles around $x_0=0.5$, highly depending on the numerical dissipation.
 It seems likely that the numerical schemes with a lot of artificial dissipation yields the \emph{correct} numerical solutions, but it is still not clear and must further be examined.

 In fact, it remains an open problem for nonstrictly hyperbolic systems of conservation laws what (entropy) conditions might ensure uniqueness and even existence of solutions.
-All of them, just one or none of the numerical solutions might indeed converge to a reasonable solution.
+All of them, just one, or none of the numerical solutions might indeed converge to a reasonable solution.
 Nevertheless, a quite fascinating dependence on the added numerical dissipation could be observed.

 At this point, a broad field of open problems for the analytical as well as numerical treatment of (nonstrictly) hyperbolic problems arises.
 In particular, the authors look forward to further research on this.